Trello vs. Monday.com: A feature-by-feature comparison

 Trello vs. Monday.com

 Trello is one of the renowned platforms with basic project management capabilities.
 The platform takes a simple approach to the Kanban board, collaboration capabilities, and task scheduling.
-For advanced operations, it is highly dependent on power-ups to turn into a powerful source.
-Trello’s free plan, however, is quite popular because of its comprehensive features to get tasks done.
+Advanced operations are highly dependent on power-ups to turn into powerful sources.
+Trello’s free plan, however, is quite popular because of its comprehensive features for getting tasks done.

 Trello